HuyyTran/BTL1_ComputerNetwork/README.md

 - **Syntax**: `fetch <filename>`
 - **Description**: Requests information from the server about nodes that hold a specific file.
 - **Parameters**:
 - `<filename>`: The name of the file you want to download.
+Please don't forget to add the type of your file at the end.
 - **Example**:

-(client) fetch myphoto.jpg
+(client) fetch myphoto

 Enter the directory for your new downloaded file: D:/downloads/

-Enter the name of your new downloaded file: newphoto
+Enter the name of your new downloaded file(Don't forget to add the type of your file): newphoto.jpg

-The file 'newphoto' has been downloaded to your device (path: 'D:/downloads/newphoto.txt').
+The file 'newphoto.jpg' has been downloaded to your device (path: 'D:/downloads/newphoto.jpg').

 ## Server Commands